 7. MJX Bugs B7: Best Mavic Mini alternative under 250 grams

 Type: Entry level | Skills: Beginner | Motors: Brushless | Camera: 4K | FPV: WiFi | Flight time: About 15 minutes | Range: 300 meters| Features: GPS, Optical Flow positioning and PTZ camera | Package: RTF

-I hope I succeeded to give you a bit of an overview for each Mavic Mini alternatives.
+I hope I succeeded to give you a bit of an overview of each Mavic Mini alternatives.
 I tried to underline not just the pros but also the cons of each drone.
-Before making the final decision you should consider not just the price, battery life, range and camera performance, but also after-sell services like customer support and warranty handling.
+Before making the final decision you should consider not just the price, battery life, range, and camera performance, but also after-sell services like customer support and warranty handling.

 As we are only at the beginning of 2020, I expect new drone lunches in the following months.
 I promise to update this article as soon as new Mavic Mini alternatives are revealed.